DankTechnologies/DankEats/content/recipes/papas-con-chorizo/index.md

 title: "Papas Con Chorizo"
 date: 2024-09-26T00:13:31-05:00
 draft: false
 summary: a hearty mix that's great in tacos and breakfast burritos.
 For tacos, pair with [curtido](/recipes/curtido), a vinegary cabbage slaw, that nicely cuts through the richness.
 For the best chorizo links, visit a Mexican grocery store with a deli.
-They freeze well so it's worth loading up.
+The links freeze well so it's worth loading up.
 description: one of the best combos in Mexican cuisine
 cuisine: Mexican
 tags: [potatoes, tacos, burritos]